 Though a variety of methods have already been developed for communicating information to the visually impaired community.
 Methods like Braille, a system of raised dots, is one such method that is widely used by them, which enables them to read and write.
 But the problem lies here when you think of books in Braille what comes to mind are plain white sheets embossed with dots.
 It’s hard to imagine a book with vibrant tactile pictures.
 Therefore, the idea of an illustration picture series for the visually impaired community was conceived seven years back.

 Our Mission & Vision

 We understand that opening the world of picture books to visually impaired community is an essential pathway to making

 literature and society more inclusive.
 Since education is one of the most effective vehicles of social and economic empowerment.

 Ranchhod Sees the World

-While working on the differently-abled thesis project during my M.A., my groundwork research and study with the visually impaired children made me realise that reading should be a more captivating experience for them.
+While working on the differently-abled thesis project during my M.A., my groundwork research and study with visually impaired children made me realize that reading should be a more captivating experience for them.
 They need a better understanding of the world that was hitherto unknown to them.

 Fast forward to 2016: I resumed my research again by visiting visually impaired pre-schools.
-Thanks to the advancement in technology, further exploring 3D printing and other types of embossing methods and materials that we eventually achieved a similar effect to communicate it to the visually impaired.
+Thanks to the advancement in technology, and further exploration of 3D printing and other types of embossing methods and materials we eventually achieved a similar effect to communicating it to the visually impaired.

 ~ Nupur Agarwal, Founder